voyform/Project-Pangea/README.txt

 How to use the application:

-1. Make sure you have your pangea API key enabled for URLScan and your credentials file for the Gmail API.
+1. Make sure you have your pangea API key enabled for URLIntel and your credentials file for the Gmail API.

 2. Download the source code folder from the github repository.